buildspace/buildspace-projects/NFT_Game/en/Section_3/Lesson_4_Checking_For_Character_NFT.md

 }, [currentAccount]);
 ```

 Alright, so what the heck is this `[currentAccount]` thing?
-It's just the user's public wallet address that we get back from Metamask. **Anytime the value of `currentAddress` changes, this `useffect` will get fired**!
+It's just the user's public wallet address that we get back from Metamask. **Anytime the value of `currentAccount` changes, this `useffect` will get fired**!
 For example when `currentAccount` changes from `null` to a new wallet address, this logic will be ran.

 Do some Googling and [checkout this link](https://reactjs.org/docs/hooks-effect.html) from React docs to learn more.